edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 Edamame is an open-source, distributed load testing framework, optimized for real-time collaboration apps that use both HTTP and WebSockets.
 It comes with a CLI and React GUI that enables developers to easily self-host cloud-based architecture on AWS.
 Edamame supports tests of up to 200k virtual users, visualizes data in near real-time, and includes a stop functionality allowing developers to end their tests early.

-Creating a load-tester with these features comes with a unique set of challenges:
+Creating a load tester with these features comes with a unique set of challenges:

 - **Coordinating distributed tests**: The scale of Edamame load tests necessitated expanding into a distributed architecture while ensuring that the load tests remained synchronized.
 - **Processing 1M+ data points/second (in near real time)**: Large load tests on Edamame can generate 1M+ metrics per second, all of which need to be processed and displayed in near real time.